The question isn’t “Do you self-sabotage?”

 * Design your Shortcut to Success planner – don’t have one yet?
 Then Sign up to my next One-Day Hideaway and I’ll help you work through it.

 Would you like to know more about how to “Stop Sabotaging & Find Your Focus”?
 Just scroll down for details of my next one-day Hideaway event in an exclusive corner of Islington, London, on 14th September.

-Stop Sabotaging & Find Your Focus – a One-Day Hideaway
+Stop Sabotaging & Find Your Focus – One-Day Hideaway, London

 Would you like to achieve so much more, but sometimes feel stuck?